CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab31.md

 ## Task 5: Run the client application

+In this task, you will run the Python app in Cloud Shell, test it with prompts, and download the generated images for verification.

 1. In the Cloud Shell command-line pane, enter the following command **(1)** to sign into Azure.
 Click the **link (2)** displayed in the output and Copy the **code (3)** provided to authenticate.

     ```